koichi-murakami/igeant4/README.md

 A Geant4 UI kernel for [Jupyter](http://jupyter.org/).
 Geant4 UI commands can be used in a Jupyter frontend using this kernel.

-This kernel requires [Geant4 ZMQ interface](https://github.com/koichi-murakami/zmq-geant4) to communicate Geant4.
+This kernel requires [Geant4 ZMQ interface](https://github.com/koichi-murakami/zmq-geant4) to communicate with Geant4.

 * [Releases](https://github.com/koichi-murakami/igeant4/releases)
 * [Install Instructions](https://github.com/koichi-murakami/igeant4/wiki/Installation)